jtablesaw/tablesaw/README.md

 * The __JavaDoc__ can be found here: http://lwhite1.github.io/tablesaw/apidocs/
 * If you have __questions of any kind__: Ask them in the Issues section of this Repo.

-A 1.0 release is planned for early September.
+A 1.0 release is planned for year end.

 ### Tablesaw features: